 Pennywise looks terrifying as ever and Bill Skarsgård has already said that he’ll be “even more vicious” this time around.
 He was so good in the first movie!
 I recently watched it back and I spent a lot of time really looking closely at his performance.
 There were so many fantastic subtle elements that made this character such a hit.
 I don’t think he gets the appreciation he deserves.

 As always, we have picked our top five scenes from the trailer to take a closer look.

 I thought it was interesting for this ‘teaser trailer’ to focus on a full scene.
 I didn’t expect it.
 I thought we would get a few scenes and finish on a shot of Pennywise.
 So for them to give over two minutes of a scene away, will either be a smart move or a dumb one!
 Are they planning on releasing future ‘character trailers’ like this?
 Each adult version returning to the scene of their childhood nightmare?
 But if this happens, would they be giving away too much of the movie?
 It will be interesting to see what the next trailer looks like.

-As for this opening scene with an adult Beverly Marsh (Jessica Chastain) I really didn’t like it, but in a good way!
+As for this opening scene with an adult Beverly Marsh (Jessica Chastain) I really didn’t like it but in a good way!
 It did the perfect job of unsettling me and genuinely making me feel very uncomfortable.
-In the TV mini series, this scene was one that really frightened me as a kid, and their updated version looks to be even scarier!
+In the TV mini-series, this scene was one that really frightened me as a kid, and their updated version looks to be even scarier!
 Joan Gregson is outstanding here!
-The way she just stops talking and is frozen in that moment.
+The way she just stops talking and is frozen at that moment.
 Chilling.